 The most inspirational people I know aren’t famous and don’t have a huge following.
 They are quiet mama-world-changers continually making ordinary life a little more beautiful.

 Mommas, our everyday living matters.
 You inspire every day.

 So, how come we forget this so easily?
 How come we sometimes think that what we do every day is not important enough?
-Because, how I see my friends show up every day – those accumation of tiny important moments are like a seeds.
+Because of how I see my friends show up every day – that accumulation of tiny important moments is like seeds.
 They plant encouragement in my heart that grows and often sustains me through the day.